 (each an Extra ID Cycle).

-An affected Shipper or OBA Party must request First Gas to provide an Extra ID Cycle, and provide a reasonable explanation of the unforeseeable material change that has occurred.
-First Gas will notify all Shippers and OBA Parties if the Extra ID Cycle will be available, not later than 1 hour prior to the Intra-Day Nomination Deadline of that cycle.
-First Gas will publish the name of the person who requested the Extra ID Cycle on OATIS, together with that person’s explanation of the need for it, whether it agrees to the Extra ID Cycle or not.
+An affected Shipper or Interconnected Party must request First Gas to provide an Extra ID Cycle, and provide a reasonable explanation of the unforeseeable material change that has occurred.
+First Gas will notify all Shippers and Interconnected Parties if the Extra ID Cycle will be available, not later than 1 hour prior to the Intra-Day Nomination Deadline of that cycle.
+First Gas will publish the name of the person who requested the Extra ID Cycle on OATIS, together with that person’s explanation of the need for it, and whether it agrees to the Extra ID Cycle or not.

-Any Extra ID Cycle will be available at all Receipt Points and Delivery Points, and to all Shippers and OBA Parties, and all relevant provisions of the normal nominations cycles will apply.
+Any Extra ID Cycle will be available at all Receipt Points and Delivery Points, and to First Gas and all Shippers and Interconnected Parties, and all relevant provisions of the normal nominations cycles will apply.